humdrum-tools/humdrum-documentation/guide/ch37/index.md

 single source and remain true to it.
 A second approach is to identify the principal variant sources and encode each independently.
-A third approach is to encode several variants within a single document and provide Humdrum \"versions\" that allow users to select particular
-\"readings\" from a single file.
-A fourth approach is to create your own
-\"critical\" edition \-- based on a close re-examination of the original materials.
+A third approach is to encode several variants within a single document and provide Humdrum "versions" that allow users to select particular "readings" from a single file.
+A fourth approach is to create your own "critical" edition \-- based on a close re-examination of the original materials.

 An important consideration will be the copyright status of the materials